Leomelonseeds/MissileWars/README.md

 ## Items
 The decks include over 35 new unique missiles (most credited to the Rocket Riders team!) and utility items, making gameplay more fun and interesting, offering many new strategies and possibilities for team collaboration.
 Below are some new utility items:
-* **Torpedo** - A block-based sky mine that explodes on contact with missiles and players
+* **Torpedo** - A block-based sky mine that explodes on contact with missiles and players.
-* **Canopy** - A nerfed version of the Rocket Riders canopy that requires a player to be on the ground to use, and only teleports after 1 second.
+* **Canopy** - A nerfed version of the Rocket Riders canopy that throws an eye of ender, and teleports after 3 seconds.
-* **Platform** - Rotate a shield 90 degrees, and you get a perfect space to party
+* **Platform** - Rotate a shield 90 degrees, and you get a perfect space to party.
-* **Leaves** - Temporary building blocks that decay after a while
+* **Leaves** - Temporary building blocks that decay after a while.
-* **Obsidian Shield** - A pretty strong shield that will disappear after a few seconds
+* **Obsidian Shield** - A pretty strong shield that will disappear after a few seconds.
-* **Fireball** - Point and click firing mechanism, instead of placing on ground
+* **Fireball** - Point and click firing mechanism, instead of placing on ground.
 * **Lingering Harming Potion**
 * **Spawn Creeper**